Shubham8831/LangSmith-Tutorial/README.md

 ## Core LangSmith Concepts 🧱

 ### 📁 **Project**
-The complete AI workflow/application is called project
+The complete AI workflow/application
 - Example: User → Prompt → LLM → Parser

 ### 🔗 **Trace**
 One single execution of your entire project
 - When a user asks one question = 1 trace

 ### ⚙️ **Run**